j143/release-scripts/README.md

 An important part of the software development life cycle (SDLC) is ensuring software release follow the ASF approved processes.

-The flow of the process and artifact names generated in the process.

 The following diagram illustrates the release pipeline

 ![release pipeline](./flow-1.svg)